Kamakura (snow dome): Narayama Kamakura Festival

-but now those gender restrictions have been lifted.
+but those gender restrictions have since been lifted.
 Empty rice bales are stacked inside the shrine of snow.
 Towards the end of the festival, one of those bales is lit during a special ceremony.

 Because a fire broke out during this festival in 1910, the ceremony was banned for sixty years.

-However, in 1975, the local neighborhood association revived this event, which now attracts many local residents and even some visitors from afar.
+In 1975, the local neighborhood association revived this event, which attracts many local residents and even some visitors from afar.